veraPDF/veraPDF.github.io/cli/validation/index.md

 title: veraPDF CLI Validation
 ---

-<a name="list-profiles"></a>Listing built in validation profiles
+## Choosing the right validation profile
 ----------------------------------------------------------------

+### <a name="list-profiles"></a>Listing built in validation profiles
-The veraPDF software comes with eight sets of rules built in.
+The veraPDF software comes with predefined sets of rules covering PDF/A and PDF/UA standards.
 These are known as validation profiles and there's one for each level and part of the PDF/A and PDF/UA specification.
 You can list them by typing <kbd>verapdf -l</kbd> or <kbd>verapdf.bat --list</kbd> for Windows users.
 The `-l` and `--list` are interchangeable on all platforms.
 You'll be greeted with: